5 ways to make your IT staff unpoachable

 Letting talent contribute to other activities also helps.
 "Allow staff to pick an open source project, for example, and contribute to it," says Anderson.
 The staff will feel good about doing more than "just work," and if the company actually uses the application, then both employee and employer benefit.
 "The time spent on the open source project needs to come from work time.
 Don't tell them to do it after hours or on weekends; the company has to have some skin in the game," he adds.

-Ultimately, the one rule to remember is that you are trying to attract and retain human beings, not robots or slaves.
+Ultimately, the one rule to remember is that you are trying to attract and retain human beings, not robots.
 Offer them a way to live their lives, work with pride, and create.
 You will not only retain a talented staff, but the company could well benefit far beyond your dreams.

 This article/content was written by the individual writer identified and does not necessarily reflect the view of Hewlett Packard Enterprise Company.